nickie16/Apache-Spark-BatchAnalysis/README.md

-# Apache-Spark-Example
+# Apache-Spark-DataAnalysis

 Solution for the project of Advanced Databases course, ECE-NTUA.
-Use of Spark instead of Map Reduce